 Matthew Knies scores short-handed goal as Maple Leafs edge Canadiens 2-1

+Matthew Knies joined the Toronto Maple Leafs late last season and hasn't missed a beat since.

-Rookie Matthew Knies scored a short-handed game-winning goal as the Toronto Maple Leafs defeated the Montreal Canadiens 2-1 in NHL pre-season action Friday night.
+The 20-year-old rookie scored a short-handed game-winning goal as the Maple Leafs defeated the Montreal Canadiens 2-1 in NHL pre-season action Friday night.

+Knies had one assist in three regular-season games and four points (one goal, three assists) in seven playoff games with the Maple Leafs last season after spending most of his year at the University of Minnesota.

+“He's just picked up where he's left off from the playoffs,” said Toronto head coach Sheldon Keefe.
+“He stepped out of college last season, hardest time of the year, and showed that he could not just play, but help and contribute.”

 Defenceman Mikko Kokkonen also scored for Toronto (2-1-1).
 Forward Noah Gregor, who's impressed so far in training camp on a professional tryout, pitched in with an assist.